 **For an institution to qualify as an accredited investor, it cannot be formed solely for the purpose of purchasing securities in a private placement.

-Even if an investor doesn’t qualify as an accredited investor, they still may be able to participate.
-Regulation D allows for up to 35 non-accredited investors to take part in a private placement.
-Non-accredited investors must sign certain documents stating they understand the risks they’re taking on given the lack of information available.
-Remember, a private placement avoids registration, so they’re not going to obtain a prospectus.
-However, they will receive some disclosures in a document named the offering memorandum, which is like a prospectus with less detail.
+Even if an investor is not accredited, they may still be able to participate.
+Regulation D allows up to 35 non-accredited investors in a private placement.
+Non-accredited investors must sign documents acknowledging that they understand the risks, including the reduced information available.

 Rule 147

-Rule 147 allows issuers offering securities intrastate (within one state only) to avoid (federal) registration.
-Federal agencies like the SEC tend to regulate products offered interstate (across state lines).
-If an issuer decided to sell all of their securities in Colorado only (or any other single state), they could avoid SEC registration.
+Rule 147 allows issuers to avoid federal registration if the offering is intrastate (sold within one state only).
+Federal regulators like the SEC generally focus on offerings that cross state lines.
+If an issuer sells all of its securities only in Colorado (or any other single state), it can avoid SEC registration.

-A few stipulations come with Rule 147.
-First, the issuer must be considered operating “primarily” in one state, plus their headquarters must be within the state where the offering will occur.
-Known as the “80% rule”, a company is considered primarily operating in one state if:
+Rule 147 comes with several requirements.
+The issuer must be operating “primarily” in one state, and its headquarters must be located in the state where the offering occurs.
+Under the “80% rule,” a company is considered primarily operating in one state if:

-Investors must be state residents and wait 6 months prior to selling any Rule 147 securities to a non-state resident.
-However, they can sell the securities immediately to another resident of the state.
+Investors must be residents of the state.
+They must also wait 6 months before selling any Rule 147 securities to a non-resident.
+However, they may sell immediately to another resident of the same state.

-Although there’s no SEC oversight for Rule 147 offerings, the states have their own regulatory departments that regulate the financial markets.
-Known as “blue sky” laws, state laws have their own registration process defined and explained under the Uniform Securities Act.
-The term ‘blue sky’ refers to an old saying that fraudsters would sell you the blue sky if they could.
+Although Rule 147 offerings avoid SEC oversight, states have their own regulatory departments that oversee financial markets.
+These state laws are known as “blue sky” laws, and their registration process is defined under the Uniform Securities Act.
+The term ‘blue sky’ comes from an old saying that fraudsters would sell you the blue sky if they could.

 There are three types of registration at the state level: